ArindamDutta891/DRman_Dev/CONTRIBUTING.md

 Evaluation 1
 Initial Analysis
--Generating a DID registry creation script -Integration with the bifold application
+- Generating a DID registry creation script
+- Integration with the bifold application

 Evaluation 2
 Coding and Analysis
--Scripts to add access to members of an organization or registry -Improvise the Bifold app to add members and access from the admin side -Integration with AnoCreds
+- Scripts to add access to members of an organization or registry
+- Improvise the Bifold app to add members and access from the admin side
+- Integration with AnoCreds

 Evaluation 3
 Code Changes and Application testing